mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 Now we should be able to click "New post" from our `/posts` page and be taken to a form.

-Fill in some values (and delight in the two-way data binding we get for free) and click the "Save" button.
+Fill in some values (and delight in the two-way data binding we get for free!) and click the "Save" button.

 Whomp whomp.
 A new error!